Engin1980/VPilotNotifications/README.md

-A simple tool playing sound when your callsign, departure or destination airport is mentioned in [VPilot](https://vpilot.rosscarlson.dev/) communication messages.
+A simple tool adding sound **notifications** to [VPilot](https://vpilot.rosscarlson.dev/):
+* 🔊 when **your callsign, departure or destination airport is mentioned in radio communication**;
+* 🔊 when **contact me ...** message was received but frequency were not tuned;
+* 🔊 while **disconnected**;
+* 🔊 when **departing without filled VATSIM FlightPlan**.

 **Why** Cos I made an airprox with KLM1277 at EGPH, moreover occusing him for not using UNICOM.
 I overlooked the message in the mess of other chatting.
 My big apologies.

 # Installation

-VPilot must be installed prior the plugin installation.
+VPilot must be installed **prior** the plugin installation.
+This tool is tested only on case when VPilot is running at the same computer as the Flight Simulator.

+To obtain the tool:

 1. Go to the [Releases](https://github.com/Engin1980/VPilotMessageAlert/releases) page and download the latest ZIP archive.
 2. Extract the archive content into the `Plugins` folder in __VPilot__ instalation.
 Note that all the files must be placed directly into the `Plugins` folder, not in any subfolder

+The tool is build based on .NET Framework 4.7.2 (which is used by VPilot by default, so if you are using VPilot, you should be fine) and .NET 6 (which is installed on Windows 10+ devices by default).

 # Validating instalation
 Ensure you are using the default `settings.json` file.